Medical Air Technology And The Mostowy Lab

-The completed suite comprises two Category or Containment Level (CL) 2 laboratories and three CL3 laboratories.
-The containment level relates to the equivalent biological agent hazard group as defined by the Control of Substances Hazardous to Health (COSHH) Regulations, and categorised by the Advisory Committee on Dangerous Pathogens (ACDP).
+The completed suite is made up of two Category or Containment Level (CL) 2 laboratories and three CL3 laboratories.
+The containment level relates to the equivalent biological agent hazard group as defined by the Control of Substances Hazardous to Health (COSHH) Regulations and categorised by the Advisory Committee on Dangerous Pathogens (ACDP).

 LSHTM stripped out the floor area in preparation for the new suite, with MAT designing the layout as well as the critical ventilation system.
 Special considerations included extra ventilation and cooling for a high-powered laser confocal microscope.
 LSHTM had confidence in MAT to interpret what was needed, working with its own project manager and safety team.
 Work progressed very smoothly, with decisions made quickly and efficiently as needed.

-The major redevelopment of an adjacent LSHTM site was being carried out simultaneously, so it was vital to co-ordinate works to ensure everything ran to plan.
+The major redevelopment of an adjacent LSHTM site was being carried out at the same time, so it was vital to co-ordinate works to ensure everything ran to plan.
 Working on a Central London site presented additional challenges around congestion and delivery.
 This was addressed through phased and out-of-hours deliveries, with everyone involved pulling together to ensure progress on both projects was unhindered.

-The Mostowy Lab would be investigating Shigella, which is estimated to be responsible for 125 million cases of diarrhoea annually and around 160,00 deaths, a third of which are young children.
-Shigella flexneri is a Schedule 5 bacterium, as defined by the Biological Security for Pathogens and Toxins guidelines, and, as such, requires particular security measures, outlined in the Anti-terrorism, Crime and Security Act 2001.
+The Mostowy Lab would be investigating Shigella, estimated to be responsible for 125 million cases of diarrhoea annually and around 160,00 deaths, a third of which are young children.
+Shigella flexneri is a Schedule 5 bacteria, as defined by the Biological Security for Pathogens and Toxins guidelines, and as such requires particular security measures, outlined in the Anti-terrorism, Crime and Security Act 2001.
 All areas in the new laboratory suite are SR4 security rated, as detailed in LPS 1175 Security Ratings, which relates to the physical security of intruder-resistant building components.

 MAT has worked on many Schedule 5 laboratories, and was able to ensure that all necessary actions, checks and precautions were taken, demonstrating the importance of working with a specialist contractor on complex projects such as this.